bxacosta/warp-launcher/README.md

 This will validate type annotations across the project's source code files.

-## How it Works
+## How It Works

+1. **Installation**: When you run `warp-launcher -i`, the tool:
-- **Configuration:** Settings are saved in a JSON file (`config.json`) within the installation directory.
+    - Creates a configuration file (`config.json`) with your settings
-- **Registration:** During installation, the app registers the command (customizable, default: `warp`) in Windows [App Paths](https://learn.microsoft.com/en-us/windows/win32/shell/app-registration) Subkey, enabling you to launch Warp from anywhere.
-- **Launcher Script:** A Visual Basic Script (`launcher.vbs`) is created in the installation directory, utilizing the [Warp URI Scheme](https://docs.warp.dev/features/uri-scheme) to open the terminal according to the provided configuration.
+    - Generates a launcher script (`launcher.vbs`) that uses Warp's URI scheme
+    - Registers your command (default: `warp`) in Windows App Paths registry
+    - Installs everything to `%LOCALAPPDATA%\Programs\WarpLauncher\`

+2. **Usage**: Once installed, you can:
+    - Type your command in any Explorer address bar to open Warp at that location
+    - Run the command from any terminal/command prompt
+    - The launcher automatically detects the current directory and opens Warp there

+3. **Customization**: You can change settings anytime by running the install command again with different options.

+> [!TIP]
+> Use `warp-launcher -v -l` to see current configuration and launch Warp with verbose output.

 ## License

 This project is licensed under the [MIT License](LICENSE).

 - [] COnfigurar bien el reporte del test
 - configurar la platafomra de que solo es para windows